 Students at colleges and universities across the country will be uniting to demand clean energy leadership at all levels of the community and government.
-In a call for campuses, and our country, to move beyond coal, students will be turning their campuses into clean energy innovation centers.
+In a call for campuses and our country to move beyond coal, students will be turning their campuses into clean energy innovation centers.
 Quads, student centers, hallways and classrooms will be covered with bright, colorful paper pinwheels symbolizing the clean energy transition students are asking school administrators to make.

-Pinwheels from all over the country will then be shipped to Washington, DC as part of national demonstration for cleaner, healthier energy choices.
+Pinwheels from all over the country will then be shipped to Washington, DC as part of a national demonstration for cleaner, healthier energy choices.